Y2not2nd/ML-Credit-Card-Fraud-Detector/README.md

 * inference is synchronous
 * batch size is constrained by memory and transport limits
-* model is trained once per run
+* the model is trained once per run
-* thresholds are not tuned for business objectives
+* decision thresholds are not tuned for specific business objectives
-* monitoring focuses on service health, not model quality drift
+* monitoring focuses on service health rather than model performance drift

-Each of these would be addressed incrementally in later iterations.
+Each of these would be addressed incrementally as the system evolves.

 ---

-## Possible next iterations
+## Possible future extensions

-Future extensions of this project could include:
+Potential next steps include:

 * asynchronous inference
-* chunked batch processing
+* chunked or streaming batch processing
-* model version comparison in production
+* side-by-side model version comparison
-* data drift monitoring
+* data and concept drift detection
-* alerting on latency or error rate
+* alerting on latency or error rates
-* scheduled retraining
+* scheduled retraining workflows
-* cloud deployment (AWS or Azure)
+* deployment to cloud platforms such as AWS or Azure

-The current version provides a stable foundation for those steps.
+The current implementation provides a stable and realistic base for these additions.

 ---

 ## Final note

-This project is intentionally **end-to-end and local**, but it mirrors real production concerns closely.
+This project is intentionally **end to end and local**, but it reflects real production concerns closely.

-The value is not in the model alone, but in seeing how data, models, APIs, and monitoring interact as a system.
+The value is not in the model alone, but in understanding how data, models, APIs, monitoring, and security considerations interact as a system.

-That is the level at which machine learning actually becomes useful.
+The current version is complete and functional, with the remaining work focused on refinement, polish, and extending the same ideas into cloud-native environments.